davdar/maam/writeup/pldi15.markdown

 2. The abstract domain.
    For our language this is merely the abstraction for integers.
 3. Abstract Time.
-   Abstract time captures the call-site sensitivity of the analysis.
+   Abstract time captures the call-site-sensitivity of the analysis.

 For an object-oriented language, including a fourth parameter for object-sensitivity a la. \citet{dvanhorn:Smaragdakis2011Pick} is straightforward.